 - Phencyclidine or PCP

 Similarly, the DOT breathalyser tests include the test for Alcohol concentration levels of .004 or above.
 Some people may have traces of alcohol or drugs that appear in their tests even 30 days after their last use.
 In this case, you need to be honest with the employer if drug or alcohol traces are found in your test.
 You have to keep your standards high while driving commercial vehicles on the road.
+So, let know how often do truck drivers get drug tested.

 Urine Tests vs. Hair Tests